Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-automatic:{ .lg } Automatic

-When you take the **:rsc-a: Attack**{ .rsc } action on your turn and attack with an Automatic weapon, you can make extra attacks up to the number in the parenthesis later on the same turn.
-That extra attack must be made with the *same weapon* provided the weapon has enough Ammunition for the attacks, and you don't add your ability modifier to the additional attack's damage rolls, unless that modifier is negative.
+Each time you make an attack with an **:weapon-prop-automatic: Automatic** weapon, you can make one extra attack later on the same turn.
+This extra attack must be made with the *same weapon* provided it has enough Ammunition for the attack, and you don't add your ability modifier to the additional attack's damage roll, unless that modifier is negative.

+If the Automatic property includes a number (e.g., Automatic (3)), that number determines the maximum additional attacks you can make each time you attack with the weapon.
+For example, a Sub-Machine Gun with Automatic (3) allows up to 3 extra attacks per attack.

 ---